flybywiresim/docs/docs/fbw-a32nx/feature-guides/gsxintegration/index.md

 !!! warning "Please Note"
     This guide covers GSX Integration and the features available in the latest FlyByWire [Development Version](../../fbw-versions.md#development-version-recommended).

-    If you use the FlyByWire Stable version, you might not have these features available.
+    If you use the FlyByWire Stable version, you might not have all features available.
+This will be appropriately flagged throughout our doucmentation.

 !!! danger "Support"
     The FlyByWire team does not take responsibility for bugs encountered while using GSX.